 Phil and Lit — Dr. Charles Figura, professor of physics and astronomy, will present Massive Stars, the Milky Way, and You: The Role of Massive Stars in the Life of the Galaxy to the Wartburg Philosophical and Literary Society Friday, Nov.
 21, 4 p.m., in McCoy West, Saemann Student Center.

-Photo contest voting — The Study Abroad Office encourages voting for the Faculty Choice Award in its photo contest featuring images from study abroad trips.
+Photo contest voting — The Study Abroad Office encourages students to vote for their favorite entry in its photo contest featuring images from study abroad trips.
 The more than 40 submissions are on display in Saemann Student Center.
 Ballots are available in The Hub.

 St. Elizabeth Week — Participate in community activism and service during St. Elizabeth Week through Friday, Nov.
 21. Organized by the Volunteer Action Center, the week will include activities — developed by student organizations — that focus on efforts to alleviate hunger and homelessness.
 A launch event featuring live music and prizes will be Saturday, 6-8 p.m., in Cardinal Commons.
 Other highlights include the Voices of the Issues panel Tuesday, 11:30 a.m., in Whitehouse Business Center 214, and the presentation of service awards during chapel Wednesday, 10:15 a.m.
 Click here for more information, including a full schedule.